TTArtisan 17mm f/1.8 Air - Real-World Review

 TTArtisan 17mm f/1.8 Air + Fujifilm X-T4.

-Lens Reviewers Don’t Tell You What You Really Need to Know
+Lens Reviews never Tell You What You actually Need to Know

-There was no learning curve.
-The review versions of my video & article would have been half written in my head before I ever laid hands on the lens.
+Plus, with wide-angle primes, I feel right at home.
+There was very little learning curve.
+The review versions of my video & article would have been all but mentally written before I ever laid hands on the lens.

 Not for test shots of brick walls or my backyard.